 With a new year and new CES in our back pocket we have the road map of all the new computer cases and components that will be releasing this year.
 Just like 2019, 2020 will be another great year to build a custom system.
-While this won’t apply to many of our clients it’s still a good thing to know what your options are when it comes to purchasing a computer system.
+While this will not apply to many of our clients it is still a good thing to know what your options are when it comes to purchasing a computer system.

-Whether building it yourself or commissioning a company to build it for you a Custom System build is one of the best ways to know you’re getting a quality product.
-You know exactly what’s going into the system and where the parts are coming from.
-Many pre-built systems (Dell, HP, Acer) use proprietary parts that just meet industry standards, primarily the motherboard.
-There are exceptions to this rule in their higher-end desktops and laptops, but in general the parts are very cheap, allowing them to keep their costs low.
-However due to these proprietary parts, many of these pre-built systems don’t allow, or even have, an upgrade path outside of RAM, Hard Drive, and Video Card.
+Whether building it yourself or commissioning a company to build it for you a Custom System build is one of the best ways to know you are getting a quality product.
+You know exactly what is going to go into the system and where the parts are coming from.
+A lot of pre-built systems (Dell, HP, Acer) use proprietary parts that just meet industry standards, primarily the motherboard.
+There are a few exceptions to this rule in their higher-end desktops and laptops, but in general the parts are very cheap, allowing them to keep their costs low.
+However due to these proprietary parts, many of these pre-built systems do not allow, or even have, an upgrade path outside of RAM, Hard Drive, and Video Card.

-Here are a few tips for budgeting for a build:
+Here are a few tips when you are budgeting for a build:

-- Expect your GPU(if required) to be between 30 and 50% of your total budget
+- Expect your GPU (if it’s required) to be between 30 and 50% of your total budget

 - Expect your CPU to be between 15 and 20% of your total budget

 - Keep the cost of your Operating system in mind, windows can run between $100 and $200